The Ultimate Guide to Rogers Business vs. Bell Business Internet in Canada

 Advertised Speed vs. Real Speed

 This is a key difference.
-Bell’s fiber network gives you a dedicated line to your business.
+Bell’s network gives you a relatively symmetrical speed as it’s fiber optics internet for business.
 This means your speeds are less likely to slow down during busy times.
 Rogers’ network, which uses cable is a shared connection.
 This means your internet speed is split with other users in your area.
 This can cause speeds to drop, especially during evenings and on weekends.

 Upload Speeds